EVEInsight/Insight/the_future_of_Insight.md

 I would summarize my reasoning to be a combination of three primary factors:
 * The previous and current lack of direction / vision CCP has for EVE
 * Discord API changes through the new [Message Content Privileged Intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Privileged-Intent-FAQ) and the resulting changes required to operate the public Insight bot
-* Time and motivation for maintaining, testing, and debugging new features/improvements when a rewrite is necessary
+* Lack of time and motivation for maintaining, testing, and debugging new features/improvements when a rewrite is necessary

 In the past, Insight and other Discord bot projects would parse text messages for command indicators (!, /, ?, etc.) as there was no other functionality built into the Discord API to trigger a command.
 Discord is pushing for the adoption of their Interactions API (slash commands, buttons, menus, etc.) while many third party Discord API wrapper library developers were stressed to rewrite their libraries to suddenly support these new features.